GauriKhedekar/Kunal_Kushwaha_Codes/N-Queens, N-Knights, Sudoku Solver (LeetCode) - Backtracking Questions.md

         }
         //check for grid
-        int sqrt = (int) (Math.sqrt(board.length));//to find out row length of each grid to check in a grid int rowStart = row - (row % sqrt);//here,remainder will give us extra items which will come after a particular grid which will help us to eliminate those positions as given in figure above... int colStart = col - (col % sqrt);
+        int sqrt = (int) (Math.sqrt(board.length));//to find out row length of each grid to check in a grid int rowStart = row - (row % sqrt);//here,remainder will give us extra items which will come after a particular gridStart which will help us to eliminate those positions as given in figure above... int colStart = col - (col % sqrt);
         //0-based indexing is used.
         for (int i = rowStart; i < rowStart + sqrt; i++) {